CipherSecurityLab/CipherMQ/docs/Project_Architecture.md

-# CipherMQ Project Architecture: A Secure Message Broker with TLS and Guaranteed Delivery
+# CipherMQ Project Architecture: A Secure Message Broker with mTLS and Guaranteed Delivery

 ## 1. Introduction
 **CipherMQ** is a high-performance, secure message broker designed to transmit encrypted messages between senders and receivers using a push-based architecture.
 It ensures **zero message loss** and **exactly-once delivery** through robust acknowledgment mechanisms, with messages temporarily held in memory (except for logs and receiver output).
-The system leverages **hybrid encryption** (RSA + AES-GCM) for message confidentiality and authenticity and **Transport Layer Security (TLS)** for secure client-server communication.
+The system leverages **hybrid encryption** (RSA + AES-GCM) for message confidentiality and authenticity and **Mutual Transport Layer Security (mTLS)** for secure client-server communication with two-way authentication.

-This version introduces TLS support, enhancing transport-layer security, as implemented in `connection.rs` and `main.rs`, with configuration via `config.toml`.
+This version introduces **mTLS support**, enhancing transport-layer security with client and server certificate verification, as implemented in `auth.rs`, `connection.rs`, and `main.rs`, with configuration via `config.toml` and `config.json`.
 The project consists of:
-- **Server** (`main.rs`): A Rust-based message broker for routing and delivering messages over TLS.
+- **Server** (`main.rs`): A Rust-based message broker for routing and delivering messages over mTLS.
 - **Sender** (`Sender.py`): A Python script that encrypts and sends messages in batches with retry logic.
 - **Receiver** (`Receiver.py`): A Python script that receives, decrypts, deduplicates, and stores messages.

-This document provides a comprehensive overview of the architecture, covering server, clients, TLS, encryption, and acknowledgment mechanisms.
+This document provides a comprehensive overview of the architecture, covering server, clients, mTLS, encryption, and acknowledgment mechanisms.

 ## 2. Architecture Overview
-CipherMQ operates as a message broker with **queues** and **exchanges**, supporting both TLS connections via a text-based protocol.
+CipherMQ operates as a message broker with **queues** and **exchanges**, supporting mTLS connections via a text-based protocol.
 Key features include:
-- **TLS Support**: Secures client-server communication using `tokio-rustls` (server) and Python’s `ssl` module (clients), configurable via `config.toml`.
+- **Mutual TLS (mTLS)**: Secures client-server communication with two-way authentication using `tokio-rustls` (server) and Python’s `ssl` module (clients), configurable via `config.toml` and `config.json`.
 - **Hybrid Encryption**: Combines RSA for session key encryption and AES-GCM for message encryption and authentication.
 - **Zero Message Loss**: Sender and server retries with acknowledgments ensure reliable delivery.
 - **Exactly-Once Delivery**: Receiver deduplicates messages using `message_id`.